How to connect and set up your sound bar

 - Select what you want to hear, and press play.

-Some sound bars, like the Sony HT-Z9F, even let you transmit TV sound to a pair of Bluetooth headphones, or to a Bluetooth speaker in a nearby room.
+Some sound bars even let you transmit TV sound to a pair of Bluetooth headphones, or to a Bluetooth speaker in a nearby room.

 Screenshot of a sound bar's onscreen display showing Bluetooth transmitter option.

 Follow these steps to transmit TV sound from a compatible sound bar to another Bluetooth device: